Choose Your Study Destination

 • Section 3: Equivalent to Australian diplomas

-Please refer to Australia’s NOOSR classification here and Europe’s NARIC classification here.
+Please refer to Australia’s NOOSR classification here and also check Europe’s NARIC classification here for more information.

-Generally, only graduates from Section 1 universities in Vietnam are eligible for direct entry into Australian master’s programs.
+Generally, only graduates from Section 1 universities are eligible for direct entry into Australian master’s programs.
 However, some Australian universities have recently begun accepting graduates from Section 2 institutions into selected master’s programs.
+Please check with Duc Anh EduConnect team for your specific case.

-• Credit Transfer Opportunities: Students currently studying at a Vietnamese university or who have completed a college-level qualification in Vietnam may transfer to an Australian university.
-The institution will assess your transcript to determine how many credits can be transferred and how many additional subjects you need to complete to earn a bachelor’s degree.
+Credit Transfer: Students currently studying at university or already have Diploma degree can transfer to an Australian university.
+University will assess your transcript and university syllabus to determine how many credits you can transferred and how many additional subjects you need to complete to earn a bachelor’s degree.

 icon